Mount Fuji, Japan

 Thrill-Seeker’s Paradise

-Situated near Mount Fuji Fuji-Q Highland, a prestigious amusement park planned to break records through its superlative roller coaster “Takabisha,” has the steepest slope in the world.
+Situated near Mount Fuji, Fuji-Q Highland is a prestigious amusement park planned to break records with its superlative roller coaster, Takabisha, which has the steepest slope in the world.

-Family-Friendly Attractions: Besides thrilling rides, Fuji-Q Highland also offers other entertaining sections such as a Thomas the Train Engine-themed area and a haunted hospital which is one of the longest and scariest haunted attractions in the world.
+Family-Friendly Attractions: In addition to thrilling rides, Fuji-Q Highland offers other entertaining sections, such as a Thomas the Train Engine-themed area and a haunted hospital, one of the world’s longest and scariest haunted attractions.

 Best Time to Visit